Professor of Behavioural Neuroscience

 Director of Studies in Natural Sciences, Pembroke College, Cambridge

 Tim Bussey is interested in taking PhD students.

-Dr Bussey’s work has involved several different converging methods of enquiry.
+Professor Bussey’s work has involved several different converging methods of enquiry.
 His experimental work and theoretical ideas have been published and discussed in journals such as Trends in Cognitive Sciences, Nature Reviews Neuroscience, Current Opinion in Biology, Science, PNAS and Annual Reviews in Neuroscience.
 Dr Bussey’s achievements include the development of a computer-automated cognitive testing method.
-Dr Bussey’s theoretical work has challenged prevailing views regarding the organisation of brain function, and has recently been substantiated by a number of studies carried out in his own and several independent laboratories.
+Professor Bussey’s theoretical work has challenged prevailing views regarding the organisation of brain function, and has recently been substantiated by a number of studies carried out in his own and several independent laboratories.
 In another stream of research he has elucidated the neural mechanisms underpinning object recognition memory and related cognitive functions.
 He is currently using the methods developed in these studies to investigate psychiatric and neurodegenerative diseases, and is testing potential therapeutic agents.

 Creer D.J., Romberg C., Saksida L.M., van Praag H., Bussey T.J.
 (2010).
 Running enhances spatial pattern separation in mice.
 Proc Natl Acad Sci U S A107(5): 2367-72.

 Clelland C.D., Choi M., Romberg C., Clemenson G.D.
 Jr, Fragniere A., Tyers P., Jessberger S., Saksida L.M., Barker R.A., Gage F.H., Bussey T.J.
 (2009).
 A functional role for adult hippocampal neurogenesis in spatial pattern separation.
 Science 325(5937): 210-3.